kontur-courses/di/TagCloudUtility/README.md

 ## Example of using:
 Exe in C:.../Test/TagCloud.Utility.exe
-Input: -w words.txt -p result.pnh -t tagGroups.txt -c red -f arial In result
+Input: -w words.txt -p result.pnh -t tagGroups.txt -b red -f arial In result
 Words should be in ../Test/words.txt
 Groups should be in ../Test/tagGroups.txt
 Picture will be saved in ../Test/result.png
-Words will be red in arial style
+Words will be red in rectangles on white screen

 ## Draw Settings:
 Only Words == 0